B.E. Degree Requirements

 Engineering Electives (choose 6 courses)

-*Effective with the Class of 2013, with the exception of one of either ENGS 34 (prerequisites 20, 22, 23, 25) or ENGS 36 (prerequisites 20, 22, 25), courses to be included in the area of "three-course concentration" will be numbered above ENGS/ENGG 40 and will require at least one prerequisite either from the series ENGS 20-37 or from advanced courses within the sciences.
+*With the exception of one of either ENGS 34 (prerequisites 20, 22, 23, 25) or ENGS 36 (prerequisites 20, 22, 25), courses to be included in the area of "three-course concentration" will be numbered above ENGS/ENGG 40 and will require at least one prerequisite either from the series ENGS 20-37 or from advanced courses within the sciences.
 With permission, suitable advanced science courses may count within this three-course concentration.
-To qualify, ENGS 86 or 88 must be based upon prerequisites appropriate to the study and requires prior approval from the B.E.
+To include ENGS 86 or 88 in the three course concentration, a proposal, which includes prerequisite courses, a syllabus, learning objectives, and what principles of engineering will be mastered, needs to be submitted in advance (before the fourth week of the term prior to which ENGS 86 or 88 will be taken) and approved by the B.E.
 Committee.
+The computer science courses permitted in the three-course concentration are COSC 50, 55-83 (except 56, 71, 73, 74).
+The excluded courses COSC 51, 56, and 84 may be used a engineering electives.

 Capstone Engineering Design (2 courses)

-- ENGS 89/90: Engineering Design Methodology and Project Initiation/Completion (Prior to enrollment in ENGS 89, at least 6 engineering sciences courses must be completed.
-These include ENGS 21 plus 5 additional courses numbered 22 to 76.)
+- ENGS 89/90: Engineering Design Methodology and Project Initiation/Completion - Prior to enrollment in ENGS 89, at least 6 engineering sciences courses must be completed.
+These include ENGS 21 plus 5 additional courses numbered 22 to 76 (excluding 75) and 91 and above.

 Detailed information about specific courses that satisfy accreditation and Thayer School requirements is in the B.E.
 Planning Guide (PDF), which is for planning purposes only.
 You will need to go to Banner Student to complete the B.E. program plan.
 If you have questions, please see the Registrar in MacLean 103.